ryanyee3/epl_predictions_2022/README.md

 | Crystal Palace | 0.01% |
 | All Others | <0.01% |

+## About

+`exploratory.ipynb` has some nice graphs and justifications for some modeling decisions.
+`predictions.py` contains the model and code used to get the champion probabilities.

 ## Data

-[FiveThirtyEight SPI Data](https://github.com/fivethirtyeight/data/tree/master/soccer-spi) was used for this project. `spi_matches_latest.csv` was downloaded on 12-04-2022.
+[FiveThirtyEight SPI Data](https://github.com/fivethirtyeight/data/tree/master/soccer-spi) was used for this project.
+`spi_matches_latest.csv` was downloaded on 12-04-2022.
+`league_table.csv` contains the league table as of 12-25-2022 -- the last day before the Premier League returns from the World Cup break.